lunitaire/hello-world/README.md

 My interests are diverse thanks to my love of learning and sense of curiosity.
 I have pivoted across many roles throughout the tech and design industries.
 I thoroughly enjoy designing and developing new projects and finding innovative ways to support and update old ones.

-In the past Github has not an effective tool for giving a clear view of my development experience since many of my previous employers opted to not use Github and to have my work be under NDA.
-You can check out my some more details on my previous work experience at [LinkedIn](https://www.linkedin.com/in/atrianwagner).
+In the past Github was not an effective tool for giving a clear view of my development experience since many of my previous employers opted to not use Github and to have my work be under NDA.
+You can check out more details on my previous work experience at [LinkedIn](https://www.linkedin.com/in/atrianwagner).

 I enjoy tackling new problems and figuring out how everything works.
 Problems are puzzles that have yet to be matched to their solutions. <3